 Ustrasana: Camel Pose

-A powerful way to boost your energy and your mood, Camel pose, or Ustrasana (oosh-TRAHS-anna), offers a long list of benefits for both the physical and subtle bodies.
-And thanks to its many different variations and modifications, there are plenty of ways for individuals of all levels to appreciate the chest-opening and chakra-opening effects of Camel pose.
+Ustrasana (oosh-TRAHS-anna), offers a long list of benefits for both the physical and subtle bodies.
+Thanks to its many different variations and modifications, there are plenty of ways for individuals of all levels to appreciate the chest-opening and chakra-opening effects of camel pose.

 Philosophy + Origin